Wang Yihan: 2012

 Yihan won the Malaysia Super Series title with a comprehensive win over Wang Xin.
 In her 3rd All England Open final, she lost to new beaming Chinese star Li Xuerui in just 2 games.
 She failed to defend her Asian title with a defeat from the hands of Li Xuerui in the final, settling for the silver medal.
 Going into the 2012 London Olympics as a top seed, she was an overwhelming favorite to win the title.
-In the 2nd round, she beat Bae Yeon-ju in 3 games, Cheng Shao-chieh (2–0) in the quarter-finals & Saina Nehwal in the semifinals and in 2 games.
+In the 2nd round, she beat Bae Yeon-ju in 3 games, Cheng Shao-chieh (2–0) in the quarter-finals and Saina Nehwal in the semifinals and in 2 games.
 Her opposition in the final was once again Li Xuerui.
 Li took opening game 21–15 but Yihan's hardwork stretched the match to the 3rd game and won 23–21 in second.
 Li again proved fatal for her and won the 3rd game 21–17, and won the Olympic title, leaving Yihan in despair.
 Consequently settling for yet another silver medal.
 Wang Yihan won the 2012 China Masters Super Series by beating a familiar rival Jiang Yanjiao.
 Her losing streak against Li Xuerui continued, this time in the final of the 2012 Hong Kong Super Series, where Wang retired in the middle of the 2nd game while trailing 12–21, 3–11.
 Being injured, she didn't contest the master finals of the year end, where she was the champion the previous year.